Pulse Agency

 Bert vs Rank Brain

-When RankBrain was introduced by Google in 2015, it had the same purpose as Bert: to improve users’ search intent and deliver more valuable results.
-RankBrain analysed web content and users’ queries to understand the relationship between words and the context.
-The Bert update complements the RankBrain algorithm and doesn’t replace it entirely.
+When Google introduced RankBrain in 2015, it had the same purpose as Bert: to improve users’ search intent and deliver more valuable results.
+RankBrain analyses users’ queries to understand the relationship between words and context.
+The Bert update complements the RankBrain algorithm but doesn’t replace it entirely.
 Google may decide how to interpret a specific query and apply one technique or the other, or sometimes even a combination of the two.

 Here are some examples of query results before and after the algorithm change offered by Neil Patel: